 Every rating agency has its own methodology (and uses its own rating scale), so ratings will vary somewhat among insurers.
 However, all ratings companies are basing their decisions on approximately the same data.
 If an insurer has a drastically different rating from one rating agency to another, you should do further research to determine the cause of the discrepancy.

-There are many companies and groups that monitor the strength of insurance providers, but the most common ones you'll run into are A.M.
+Many companies and groups monitor the strength of insurance providers, but the most common ones you'll run into are A.M.
 Best, Standard & Poor's, Moody's and Demotech.
 A.M.
 Best is the most prevalent insurance-specific agency and is the one most commonly used by major insurers.
-Standard & Poor's and Moody's do not specialize in a specific industry, and are widely used across many types of business worldwide, including insurance.
+Standard & Poor's and Moody's do not specialize in a specific industry and are widely used across many types of businesses worldwide, including insurance.

-While the ratings provided by ratings agencies can give you a good idea of the financial stability of an insurer, they aren't perfect.
+While the ratings provided by ratings agencies can give you a good idea of an insurer’s financial stability, they aren't perfect.
 For example, Merced Insurance had an A- rating from A.M.
 Best, but the company went bankrupt in 2018 after the extensive wildfires that occurred in California that year.
-And S&P, Moody's and Fitch all gave strong ratings to Enron prior to its collapse.
+And Standard & Poor’s, Moody's and Fitch all gave strong ratings to Enron prior to its collapse.
 So take these ratings with a grain of salt.

 We've compared the A.M.
 Best ratings for several top insurance companies below.